margaretehub/reimagined-octo-adventure/doc/FastAPI.md

 "mongodb+srv://<username>:<password>@<url>/<db>?retryWrites=true&w=majority"
 ```

-But just to try it out, these string can be used:
+But just to try it out, this string can be used:

 ```
 "mongodb://localhost:270172"